-In the PZU Group, 87% of employees work under employment contracts executed for an indefinite term.
-The highest percentage of staff (converted into FTEs) who work under highest number of people under 30 (33% in 2020).
-Conversely, the Pekao Group has the highest number of employees over 50 (31% in 2020).
+In the PZU Group, 87% of employees work under employment employment contracts for an indefinite term is in foreign contracts executed for an indefinite term.
+The highest companies (95%) and the lowest is in LINK4 (70%). percentage of staff (converted into FTEs) who work under